 - The interest rate is fixed at 7%; this is higher than other federal aid, but lower than the average private loan, which is between 6% and 12%.

-- With the new 2015 laws in place, Parent PLUS loans are generally easier to attain than are private loans.
+- With laws from 2015 in place, Parent PLUS loans are generally easier to obtain than private loans.

 - There are more options for pausing your payments due to financial hardship when compared to private loans.